 This book is available in several grade levels.
 I have used the first and second grade daily writing books.
 The program covers a different writing convention each week.

 The program provides age appropriate ways to practice writing.
-The books are systematic and provide a good framework for learning and practicing writing conventions.
+The books are systematic and provide a strong framework for learning and practicing writing conventions.

 Conclusion on Elementary Writing Curricula